luisluis8414/WebshopProject-theGamestop/README.md

 5. Submit your order and wait for confirmation.

-6. Once your order has been confirmed, you can download your purchased ingame items.
+6. Once your order has been confirmed you get an email.

+7. You can visit the Profile Page to see/ reorder old orders or see other Users online and edit your Profile